Is acrylic paint safe for reptiles

 Alternatives to Acrylic Paint

-If you’re not sure about using acrylic paint or can’t find a safe option, there are other choices you can try.
+If you’re unsure about using acrylic paint or can’t find a safe option, you can try other choices.

 1. Dry Lock Paint is waterproof and seals surfaces, making it safe for reptile enclosures.